tony/salt-states-configs/README.rst

 * rxvt-unicode - custom ``Xdefaults`` w/ support for chinese characater and ibus for pinyin.
 * pixel fonts, unicode fonts
+* my personal configuratinos are found in `tony` state, if you follow you may refer to this when creating states to copy your own configs over.

 Setup
 -----